-I had spent $10,000 on pills, potions and applications.
+I spent $10,000 on pills, potions and applications.
 I understand hair loss from experience - the bigger the problem gets, the more desperate you feel!

 Going to the hairdresser was a nightmare because I felt everyone was looking at me, the lady in the corner with the big bald patch.
-Getting tangled up with the nor’west winds that we experienced quickly reminded me that I needed to hold down what you have left so I would not be stared at.
+Getting tangled up with the nor’west winds that we experienced quickly reminded me that I needed to hold down what I had left so I would not be stared at.

-I was eventuallyI referred to Dr. David Nicholls, Dermatologist.
-He had been very supportive and had been treating me with steroid injections and minodoxdil.
-To our frustration, my patch had still been getting bigger.
+I was eventually referred to Dr. David Nicholls, a Christchurch dermatologist.
+He was very supportive and began treating me with steroid injections and minodoxdil.
+To our frustration, my patch was still been getting bigger.
 I was getting some hair growth, but the problem was starting to extend across my head.
-I had also been experiencing a lot of stress at work and both Dr. Nicholls and I felt that could be contributing to the reason why I wasn’t responding to the treatment.
+I had also been experiencing a lot of stress at work and both Dr. Nicholls and I felt that this could be contributing to why I wasn’t responding to the treatment.
 It was a vicious cycle.